 How we work with you to achieve equity

-Our approach is based on “equity” and not “equality”.
-This means that we recognise different groups have different needs and face particular barriers to inclusion and participation, perhaps in relation to applying for support.
+Our approach is based on ’equity’ and not ‘equality’.
+This means that we recognise different groups face different barriers to success, sustainability and participation in our programme.

 Why do you not use the term equality?

-You have succeeded in your application to the first round of the Powering Up programme.
-This round focuses on digital transformation.
+You have succeeded in your application to the second round of the Powering Up programme.
+This round has a focus on community businesses seeking digital transformation and climate and sustainability support.

 Our offer to you